Rosário Gambôa

 Rosário Gambôa (born 1956) is a Portuguese politician.
-As a member of the Portuguese Socialist Party (PS), she has been a deputy in the Portuguese Assembly of the Republic since 2019, representing the Porto District.
+As a member of the Portuguese Socialist Party (PS), she has been a deputy in the Portuguese Assembly of the Republic since 2019, representing Porto.
 Prior to that, she was president of the Polytechnic Institute of Porto (IPP), a tertiary-level institute with 15,000 students.

 Early life and education

 Maria do Rosário Gambôa Lopes de Carvalho was born on 3 May 1956 in Penafiel in the Porto District of Portugal.
 She obtained a degree in philosophy from the University of Porto in 1980, a master's in the philosophy of education from the University of Minho in 1993 and a PhD in philosophy from the University of Minho in 2001.

 Academic career

 In 2001, Gambôa was appointed as president of the Porto School of Education of IPP.
 In 2006, she became a vice-president of IPP and in 2010 the institute's president, a position she held until 2018.
 IPP is Portugal's largest polytechnic.
 She has also held several advisory positions, including as a director of the Coliseu do Porto, a leading theatrical and concert venue in Porto.